Bukit Batok: Politics

-The jurisdiction of Bukit Batok is shared by the Jurong Group Representation Constituency (Jurong GRC), which has an office at Bukit Batok Central and manages much of Bukit Batok; and Chua Chu Kang Group Representation Constituency (Chua Chu Kang GRC), which manages areas north of Bukit Batok West Avenue 3 and Bukit Batok Central.
-There are four members of Parliament, two from each GRC, representing various areas in Bukit Batok.
+The jurisdiction of Bukit Batok is shared by the Jurong East-Bukit Batok Group Representation Constituency (Jurong East-Bukit Batok GRC), which has an office at Bukit Batok Central and manages much of Bukit Batok; Bukit Gombak SMC and Chua Chu Kang Group Representation Constituency (Chua Chu Kang GRC), which manages areas north of Bukit Batok West Avenue 3 and Bukit Batok Central.
+There are five members of Parliament representing various areas in Bukit Batok.